Dealing with the Taxman

 Proposals to Canada Revenue Agency

-Yes, the Taxman: sometimes it feel like you’re working for no one but him; especially if you are a high income earner.
+Yes, you owe income tax debt to the Taxman: sometimes it feel like you’re working for no one but him; especially if you are a high income earner.
 Therefore, it’s no surprise that income tax payers:

 - Find ways to shelter their income.
 For many self-employed individuals, particularly some professionals, they do this by investing in tax shelters.
 However, when one’s tax shelters get disallowed by Canada Revenue Agency and a reassessment is issued, what can be done if the tax bill can’t be paid?